7 Reasons You’re One Burst Pipe Away from Financial Ruin (And How Renters Insurance Fixes It)

 1. Your Landlord’s Policy Stops at the Drywall

 There is a common, dangerous myth that the landlord's "Master Policy" covers the building and everything in it.
 This couldn't be further from the truth.
-Think of your landlord’s insurance as a suit of armor for the building’s skeleton—it protects the roof, the pipes, the siding, and the structure.
+Think of your landlord’s insurance as a suit of armor for the building’s skeleton—it protects the roof, the pipes, and the structure.
 It does not protect the "organs"—your stuff.

 • The Sprinkler Trap: Imagine a neighbor’s small kitchen fire triggers the building’s emergency sprinklers.
 Your unit isn't on fire, but your $2,000 OLED TV and entire wardrobe are now soaked.